What difficulties can CBT and/or CFT help with?

-Privately referring client sessions are currently £80 per session (50minutes) and payment is expected in advance of the session by bank transfer for the session to proceed.
+Privately referring client sessions are currently £80 per session (50minutes) and payment is expected in advance of the session by bank transfer in order to secure the session.
 At the outset of treatment we may decide on a set number of sessions and then review and clients are welcome to pay as a block or on an individual sessional basis.

-I am also registered with insurance providers and therefore sessions may be funded by your insurer; please contact me to see if am registered with your provider.
+I am also registered with insurance providers (AVIVA, AXA, WPA, Cigna) and therefore sessions may be funded by your insurer.
+Please contact me to see if am registered or can register with your provider.

 What is the cancellation policy?